Brexit, VAT & Customs –

 The goods are located in Great Britain at the time of sale

-Suppose goods are imported from Germany to the UK into a warehouse or fulfilment centre (e.g., Amazon FBA) in the UK to be stored there.
-In that case, there is no so-called exchange of services, and there is a non-taxable turnover.
-Accordingly, the trader must provide proof of export and pay customs duty and import VAT in the UK.
+Suppose goods are imported from Germany to Great Britain into a warehouse or fulfilment centre (e.g., Amazon FBA) in GB to be stored there.
+In that case, there is no so-called exchange of services and a non-taxable turnover.
+Accordingly, the trader must provide proof of export and pay customs duty and import VAT in Great Britain.

 Deliveries from a warehouse in Great Britain

-Suppose goods are sold from a UK warehouse in the UK via a marketplace.
-In that case, the marketplace operator has all VAT obligations in the case of deliveries to private individuals.
-UK VAT must be paid and invoices issued to customers.
+Suppose goods are sold from a GB warehouse via a marketplace.
+In that case, the marketplace operator has all VAT obligations for deliveries to private individuals.
+GB VAT must be paid and invoices issued to customers.

 Delivery of services to Great Britain

-No VAT is levied, in accordance with EU VAT law.
+No VAT is levied by EU VAT law.